phalcon/documentation/docs/db-layer.md

 syntax to use near ''100'' at line 1' in ....
 ```

 This happens because `'100'` is a string variable.
-It is easily fixable by casting the value to an integer first:
+It is fixable by casting the value to an integer first:

 ```php
 <?php